pedroalfonseca/COCOA/README.md

 # COcoa Collection Of Algorithms :chocolate_bar:
-This repository contains C++ implementations of fundamental algorithms as well as some data structures.
+This repository contains C implementations of fundamental algorithms as well as some data structures.

 Made for study purposes.